verrazzano/docs/content/en/docs/guides/app-deployment/application-deployment-guide.md

   Actual creation and initialization of these objects occurs asynchronously.
   The following steps provide commands for determining when these objects are ready for use.

-  **Note**: Many other Kubernetes objects unrelated to the example application may also exist.
+  **NOTE**: Many other Kubernetes objects unrelated to the example application may also exist.
   Those have been omitted from the lists.

 1. Verify the Helidon application pod is running.